harmony-one/x/progress/aaron-li.md

 2023-10-30 Mon (5.5h): Review code updates and errors related to OpenAI streaming (#82, #83, #88, #87, #86, #84, 81); Fix OpenAI streaming implementation and integrations, graceful error handling, crash issues in classic Speech Recognition crash issues, various button failures and unexpected responses; End-to-end debugging and testing, and publishing new deployment in Hey Sam; Discuss findings and tasks related to key protection and attestation; Live discussions related to OpenAI streaming issues.

+---

 2023-10-29 Sun (1h): Code review and discussions on alternative OpenAI and Deepgram streaming implementations, recent pull requests and versions, product updates;

-2023-10-27 Fri (4.5h+): Deploy and setup relay server instance with domain and certificates; Implement certificate chain verification and binary to PEM conversion; Revise and fix bugs on attestation verification; Implement client side examples for using Relay with TODOs;
+2023-10-27 Fri (4.5h): Deploy and setup relay server instance with domain and certificates; Implement certificate chain verification and binary to PEM conversion; Revise and fix bugs on attestation verification; Implement client side examples for using Relay with TODOs;

 2023-10-26 Thu (6.5h): Documenting, testing implementation and TODOs; Implementation of Relay and integration with attestation verification; Code review on recent PRs #70, #73; Review attestation formats, WebAuthn libraries, research on DER encoding, Octet string, ASN.1 sequence, and the maximal use of jsrsasign library; Revise attestation verification implementaiton on missing steps (nonce verification, certificate chain); Research on X.509 custom extension field retrieval, jsrsasign library inner working and utility functions, and past issues and solutions

-2023-10-25 Wed (5.5h): Research on OpenAI key generation process, security recommendations; Research on Apple app attestation and integrity services, verification algorithm and reference implementations; Research on CBOR and WebAuthn standards and related libraries, and app attestation design and format; Step by step implementation of attestation verification; Verify reference implementation on public key construction
+2023-10-25 Wed (5.5h): Research on OpenAI key generation process, security recommendations; Research on Apple app attestation and integrity services, verification algorithm and reference implementations; Research on CBOR and WebAuthn standards and related libraries, and app attestation design and format; Step by step implementation of attestation verification; Verify reference implementation on public key construction.

-2023-10-24 Tue (9h): Fix issues with streaming ASR error handling, payload parsing, keep-alive, auto-resuming, and closing; Implementing OpenAI streaming response handling, piping ASR to OpenAI, streamed toke nresponse processing; Piping to Speech synthesizer for end-to-end demo; UI Button integration and implementation based on streamed components; Debugging, end-to-end testing of streaming ASR (Deepgram) + LM (OpenAI); Debugging capturing activation for AVCaptureSession and implementing workarounds; Implement basic measures to counter self-interference (pause listening while speaking), fine-tune parameters and sentence delimiting to compare model performance, deploy to TestFlight; Review PlayHT streaming implementation, documentations, models and styles; Resolve merge conflicts; Implement TTS streaming skeleton; Review latest code commits, package dependency sizes; PlayHT basic partial integration, with TODO instructions; Evalaute and experiment with PlayHT models and parameters
+2023-10-24 Tue (9h): Fix issues with streaming ASR error handling, payload parsing, keep-alive, auto-resuming, and closing; Implementing OpenAI streaming response handling, piping ASR to OpenAI, streamed toke nresponse processing; Piping to Speech synthesizer for end-to-end demo; UI Button integration and implementation based on streamed components; Debugging, end-to-end testing of streaming ASR (Deepgram) + LM (OpenAI); Debugging capturing activation for AVCaptureSession and implementing workarounds; Implement basic measures to counter self-interference (pause listening while speaking), fine-tune parameters and sentence delimiting to compare model performance, deploy to TestFlight; Review PlayHT streaming implementation, documentations, models and styles; Resolve merge conflicts; Implement TTS streaming skeleton; Review latest code commits, package dependency sizes; PlayHT basic partial integration, with TODO instructions; Evalaute and experiment with PlayHT models and parameters.

-2023-10-23 Tue (6h): Complete Deepgram integraiton; Research on audio buffer splitting and joining; Implement and debug stream ASR end-to-end; Research, debug, and fix issues related to native websocket continuous receiving errors, reconnects, and sending errors for various payloads (keepalive, data); Simplify JSON payload parsing and encoding; Research and implementations on audio buffer merging, splitting, metadata retrieval and computation, and raw buffer parsing and manipulation; Debug x.country preview issues, app store app internal user access issues; Discussion on development process, concurrent implementation structure, forks, and merges
+2023-10-24 Tue (6h): Complete Deepgram integraiton; Research on audio buffer splitting and joining; Implement and debug stream ASR end-to-end; Research, debug, and fix issues related to native websocket continuous receiving errors, reconnects, and sending errors for various payloads (keepalive, data); Simplify JSON payload parsing and encoding; Research and implementations on audio buffer merging, splitting, metadata retrieval and computation, and raw buffer parsing and manipulation; Debug x.country preview issues, app store app internal user access issues; Discussion on development process, concurrent implementation structure, forks, and merges.

-2023-10-22 Mon (5h): Deepdive on Deepgram API option and experiemtnation; OpenAI streaming API research and issue review; Building websocket messaging around Deepgram streaming integration and error handling; Research on low level header files for settings related to audio encoding, sample rate, and others for configuring output buffer; Research on audio buffer manipulation and experimentation; Implementation of audio buffer data conversion; Review simjilar issues reported online related to merging and splitting audio buffer; debugging and testing
+2023-10-23 Mon (5h): Deepdive on Deepgram API option and experiemtnation; OpenAI streaming API research and issue review; Building websocket messaging around Deepgram streaming integration and error handling; Research on low level header files for settings related to audio encoding, sample rate, and others for configuring output buffer; Research on audio buffer manipulation and experimentation; Implementation of audio buffer data conversion; Review simjilar issues reported online related to merging and splitting audio buffer; debugging and testing.

+---

-2023-10-21 Sun (5h): Deepdive on Deepgram API option and experiemtnation; OpenAI streaming API research and issue review; Building websocket messaging around Deepgram streaming integration and error handling; Research on low level header files for settings related to audio encoding, sample rate, and others for configuring output buffer; Research on audio buffer manipulation and experimentation; Implementation of audio buffer data conversion; Review simjilar issues reported online related to merging and splitting audio buffer; debugging and testing; Complete Deepgram integration;
+2023-10-22 Sun (5h): Deepdive on Deepgram API option and experiemtnation; OpenAI streaming API research and issue review; Building websocket messaging around Deepgram streaming integration and error handling; Research on low level header files for settings related to audio encoding, sample rate, and others for configuring output buffer; Research on audio buffer manipulation and experimentation; Implementation of audio buffer data conversion; Review simjilar issues reported online related to merging and splitting audio buffer; debugging and testing; Complete Deepgram integration;

 2023-10-21 Sat (2.5h): Implementing ASR websocket integration, functions for basic commands and controls; Revisiting documentation on Core Audio streaming methods and determine the best implementation approach; Review AudioToolBox and related alternatives and evaluate; Reviewing and implementing AVCaptureSession and AVCaptureAudioDataOutput